cnslab-network-security/homework2/README.md

 ### Browser

-We will grade using the latest version of [Mozilla Firefox](https://www.mozilla.org/ko/firefox/new/), and we strongly recommend you test your attacks in Firefox.
-Chrome has introduced aggressive browser side XSS guards, which may make some attacks unfeasible if you use Chrome.
+I will grade using the latest version of [Mozilla Firefox](https://www.mozilla.org/ko/firefox/new/), and I strongly recommend you test your attacks in Firefox.
+Chrome has introduced aggressive browser side XSS guards, making some attacks unfeasible.

 **IMPORTANT**: One of the attacks we ask you to implement is a cross-site request forgery—this relies on cross-site requests including the logged in user’s cookies.
 Firefox now defaults to a new privacy setting that blocks these cross-site cookies.
 In order to successfully complete your attacks, you will need to (at least temporarily) turn this setting off.